github/training-kit/_includes/activity/github-desktop/01-create-repository.md

 ![gif of following the directions below](../images/gifs/github-desktop/create-repo.gif)

 1. On GitHub.com, [create a new repository](https://github.com/new).
-1. Name your repository.
-The name of your repository will be part of the link to your website.
+1. Name your repository `YOUR-USERNAME.GITHUB.IO`

+    > The name of your repository will be part of the link to your website.
+If you use the naming convention we described, your web site will be served at that URL.

 1. Enter a description for your repository.
+1. Choose **Public** visibility.

-1. We recommend you create a public repository.
+    > We recommend you create a public repository.
 Public repositories are free.
 Even if you select a private repository, your published website will be public.

-1. Check the box to initialize the repository with a README.
+1. Select **Initialize this repository with a README**.
 1. Click **Create repository**.